shiltemann/CTF-writeups-public/Hackvent_2020/writeup.md

 b'small-elegant-butterfly-loves-grass-mud-hors'
 ```

-and just add the `e` at the end from the challenge
+and just add the `e` at the end from the original challenge to get the flag:

 **Flag**